 If you choose to use static IP addresses, you must set aside enough addresses for the nodes in the admin cluster and the nodes in all the user clusters you intend to create.
 For details about how many node IP addresses to set aside, see Creating an admin cluster.

-In Anthos clusters on VMware clusters, the Kubernetes API server, the ingress
+In GKE on VMware clusters, the Kubernetes API server, the ingress

 service, and the addon service are implemented as